mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_fit_functions/03_attributes.rst

 If desired, the possible values that an attribute can take can be restricted through the use of a Function Attribute Validator.
-Such a validator must derive from the ``IValidator`` abstract class; a number of these are currently provided in the Manitd Kernel such as:
+Such a validator must derive from the ``IValidator`` abstract class; a number of these are currently provided in the Mantid Kernel such as:
     - List Validator (attribute value must be specified from a provided list of values).
-    - Bounded Validator (numeric attritute value must be between two provided bounds).
+    - Bounded Validator (numeric attribute value must be between two provided bounds).
     - String contrains validator (string attribute value must contain a provided sub-string/s)

 In python, attributes can be declared with a validator using the following syntax: